 How to Calculate Moving Truck Gas Cost

 When adding up moving expenses, remember to leave room for hidden costs.
-An often overlooked one is the cost of gasoline.
-Filling up the tank of a commercial truck isn’t the same as pumping a few gallons into the high-MPG little number you drive to work.
-Use a gas calculator, which factors amounts of gas for both vehicles plus the distance of your move.
+An often overlooked one is the cost of gas.
+Filling up the tank of a commercial truck isn’t the same as pumping a few gallons into your car.
+So to be prepared, use a gas calculator that factors amounts of gas for both vehicles plus the distance of your move.

 Fill it Up